ASB

 How do I find out more information about ASB?

-To find out about ASB’s roles and functions, getting into ASB, or getting involved at Canyon High School, ask someone who is in ASB or ask Mr. Smith.
-Feel free to come by the Student Center next to room 122 before school, during nutrition or lunch, or after school to see how we function as well.
+To find out more about ASB’s roles and functions, getting into ASB, or getting involved at Canyon High School, ask a current member of ASB or talk to Mr. Smith.
+Feel free to stop by the Student Center before school, during nutrition, or during lunch.

 ASB Director: Steve Smith